orangeduck/mpc/README.md

 View From the Bottom
 --------------------

 Parser Combinators are structures that encode how to parse a particular language.
 They can be combined using a number of intuitive operators to create new parsers of ever increasing complexity.
-With these, complex grammars and languages can be processed easily.
+With these, detailed grammars and languages can be processed easily.

-The trick behind Parser Combinators is the observation that by structuring the library in a particular way one can make building parser combinators look like writing a grammar itself.
+The trick behind Parser Combinators is the observation that by structuring the library in a particular way, one can make building parser combinators look like writing a grammar itself.
 Therefore instead of describing _how to parse a language_, a user must only specify _the language itself_, and the computer will work out how to parse it ... as if by magic!

 Parsers